 Question your foundation.
 Craft your framework.

-We need steady ground beneath our feet while we something meaningful.
+We need steady ground beneath our feet while we build toward something meaningful.
 And foundations form in their own eigenzeit – their time to settle, breathe, and bear weight.
 We can’t hurry a structure into stability any more than you can rush bread to toast or a tree to root.
 The time it takes is the process; life emerges in the becoming.

 The first book provides fodder for the foundation and the materials for the framework: a scaffold we can trust to hold our weight as we build your inner temple.
 Here, we explore three practical principles that help us train our awareness as we engage with timeless ideas.
 It's the architecture of how we see, how we show up, and how we shape our daily choices with integrity and presence.